error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/PAIRED_TEST_ANALYSIS_COMPLETE.md

 Stratified analysis proved essential for understanding model performance.
 The overall p=0.867 result, interpreted without stratification, would suggest no significant effect.
 Stratification reveals this "null result" actually reflects dramatic regime-specific effects that cancel: 82% wins in photon sphere, 0% at r<2, with the negative results masking the positive ones in aggregate statistics.
 Overall p-values can be misleading when physical regimes with different behaviors are mixed.

 Data type selection was equally critical to methodological validity.
 Using emission-line spectroscopic observations rather than continuum data ensures that the physics being tested (local gravitational redshift from spacetime curvature) matches the physics the model predicts.
 Emission lines arise from atomic transitions at specific radii, directly probing the local metric.
-Continuum emission, by contrast, reflects the source's bulk motion and cosmological recession, which SEG does not attempt to model.
+Continuum emission, by contrast, reflects the source's bulk motion and cosmological recession, which SSZ does not attempt to model.
 Including continuum data would introduce a systematic mismatch between what we measure (cosmological redshift) and what we predict (gravitational redshift), invalidating comparisons.
 This is not about data quality - both types are scientifically valid - but about physical compatibility between measurement and theory.

 Reporting both strengths (photon sphere, high velocity) and weaknesses (very close regime) identifies where the model works and where improvements are needed.